josephbeuysmum/Dertisch/README.md

 Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate `worn_closet` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.

 Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
-It is designed to provide the functionality common to most apps, which specifically (at present) means the following
+It is designed to provide the functionality common to most apps, which specifically (at present) means the following.

 On the Model side: